TheMHS Media Awards

 - Recognition on TheMHS Learning Network website, Conference e-Book of Proceedings, TheMHS Awards booklet and the Online Resource Collection

-- If the Award winner is unable to attend the Auckland conference, consideration may be given to transfer some of the above prize benefits to TheMHS Summer Forum in Sydney, 23-24 February 2017.
+- If the Award winner is unable to attend the Sydney conference, consideration may be given to transfer some of the above prize benefits to TheMHS Summer Forum in Sydney, February 2018.

 *Contingent on funding